Act / Act of Parliament

 Another word for an Act of Parliament.

-A statement of further amounts to be spent by Government departments, offices of Parliament, Crown entities, State enterprises, and public organisations in the current financial year in addition to the details of spending contained in the Estimates.
+A statement of further amounts to be spent by Government departments, Officers of Parliament, Crown entities, State enterprises, and public organisations in the current financial year in addition to the details of spending contained in the Estimates.
 This spending must be approved by an Appropriation Bill.

 term of Parliament

 The period from the Opening of Parliament after a general election until the Parliament ends (either by dissolution or expiration).
-By law this term may be no longer than three years from the date set for the declaration of the results after the general election.

 The result of a vote as initially declared by the presiding officer.
 If no member then calls for a party vote or a personal vote, the decision is regarded as unanimous.